 Lancashire Heelers have moderately long lives.
 They live an estimated 12-15 years typically.

 It’s quite interesting to see the differences in breeds that share the same coloring.
 Producing strong bloodlines and stable breed traits is something that took patience, perseverance, and determination.
-But thanks to humans throughout history, we can admire these dogs for the beauty they have even still today.
+But thanks to humans throughout history, we can admire these black and brown dogs for the beauty they have even still today.

 Feature Image Credit: kim_hester, Pixabay